apache/mxnet/docs/python_docs/python/api/index.rst

 Overview
 --------

-This API section details functions, modules, and objects included in MXNet, describing what they are and what they do.
+This API section details functions, modules, and objects included in Apache MXNet, describing what they are and what they do.
 The APIs are grouped into the following categories: